 Destruction of Information.
-The 2r charter school informs parents when personally-identifiable information collected, maintained or used under the Individuals with Disabilities Education Act is no longer needed to provide educational services to the child.
+The 2r charter school informs parents when personallyidentifiable information collected, maintained or used under the Individuals with Disabilities Education Act is no longer needed to provide educational services to the child.
 The information is destroyed at the request of the parents.
 However, a permanent record of the student's name, address, and phone number, his or her grades, attendance record, classes attended, grade level completed, and year completed may be maintained without time limitation.

 Transfer of Confidentiality Rights at Age of Majority.
 Under the regulations for the Family Educational Rights and Privacy Act, the rights of parents regarding education records are transferred to the student at age 18.
-When the rights accorded to parents under the Individuals with Disabilities Education Act are transferred to a student who reaches the age of majority, the rights regarding educational records in the Individuals with Disabilities Education Act also transfer to the student.
-However, the 2r charter school provides any notice required under the Individuals with Disabilities Education Act to the student and the parents.
+When the rights accorded to parents under the Individuals with Disabilities Education Act are transferred to a student who reaches the age of majority, the rights regarding educational records in the Individuals with Disabilities Education Act are transferred to provides any notice required under the Individuals with Disabilities Education Act to the student and the parents.